Last Updated on October 13, 2021

 Get yourself up to speed with the individual’s morning and evening routines.
 Follow a schedule of waking, washing, and dressing.
 Also, when assisting others, choose your stuff.

 Please get prepared the day or night before.
 It tends to speed stuff forward, but it also allows them to keep their style during the day.
 Let them pick things out the day before.
-You should ensure that the curtains are closed and the doors are locked before heading to bed and leaving them at night to ensure that the burglar alarm does not sound when you are asleep.
+You should ensure that the curtains are closed, and the doors are locked before heading to bed and leaving them at night to ensure that the burglar alarm does not sound when you are asleep.

 Domestic Chores For Your Loved Ones

-Consider helping with activities such as preparing and washing as a way to help someone involved in your family that you wish to continue to be a part of your life but is ill.
+Consider helping with activities such as preparing and washing to help someone involved in your family that you wish to continue to be a part of your life but is ill.
 Start the dishwasher, wash the plates, or iron the clothes instead.
 Remove the dust from the tablecloth or wipe up the coffee table in the office.
 Make a few phone calls on the individual’s behalf to arrange for the required home upgrades.
 To look after and work in their apartment and ensure that it is a secure and friendly place.
 This is key in our guide for a carer.

 Accessibility Around The Home For Your Loved Ones

 Make it easy for the person to see things.
 Outline the steps with brightly coloured tape.
 This is especially useful for people with poor eyesight who can’t see changes on the floor.
-Arrange for handrails to be mounted on stairs, ramps and chairs to help the individual get around more independently.
+Arrange for handrails mounted on stairs, ramps and chairs to help the individual get around more independently.
 Even while you’re not around.
 Why not look at buying a stairlift so that the person can get up and down their stairs safely on their own.
 There are many stairlift companies out there, and you should check the reviews on stairlift companies before buying one.
 We recommend Companions stairlifts.

 The furniture should be designed so that an individual may walk about freely.
 Individuals who wish to protect their independence will benefit from mobility assistance.
 Remove all loose floor rugs to reduce the possibility of sliding.
 Get the required number of lamps in each space to improve the illumination of the individual’s general area.